PREPARE YOUR HOME

 - Be sure to reinforce garage doors and tracks or replace with a hurricane-tested door.

-- If you own a boat, remember to secure it properly well before a storm approaches.
+- If you own a boat, secure it properly at least 48-72 hours before a storm approaches.
 Use double lines at a marina or consider dry-dock storage.
 Never try to ride out a hurricane in your boat.

 - Consolidate all records, including insurance policies, a recent photo of your vessel, boat lease agreement with the marina or storage area, and telephone numbers of appropriate authorities.